claire-codes/hugo-blog/content/blog/2016-02-01-npm-all-the-things.markdown

 Here's some package inspiration 🎁

 * How about using it to store code you find yourself writing time and time again?
 Like utility functions?
 Or custom test matchers?
-* The [todomvc examples](http://todomvc.com/) examples (well, [Backbone](https://github.com/tastejs/todomvc/tree/gh-pages/examples/backbone) is the only one I've looked at properly so far) use a module _just to store the CSS_.
+* The [todomvc examples](http://todomvc.com/) (well, [Backbone](https://github.com/tastejs/todomvc/tree/gh-pages/examples/backbone) is the only one I've looked at properly so far) use a module _just to store the CSS_.
 What reusable data could you store in a package?
 * When you think modular, think small, think tiny.
 [Sindre Sorhus](https://github.com/sindresorhus) is a prolific package author and advocates one-modules in [this Github comment](https://github.com/sindresorhus/ama/issues/10#issuecomment-117766328)

 So with that in mind ...